hablapps/pairstrading/PostPairsTrading.md

 ## Determining how to calculate the spreads

-Let's now focus on the Machine Learning (ML) Model component, which, given the pair of indexes that best fit our Pair Trading strategy, will allow us to develop a simple model that will help us find these trading opportunities.
+Let's now focus on the Machine Learning (ML) Model component, which, given the pair of indexes that best fit our pairs trading strategy, will allow us to develop a simple model that will help us find these trading opportunities.

 ![Arch-ML](resources/general-architecture-ml-model.png)
+*kdb tick architecture diagram by Alexander Unterrainer, modified by us.*

 At this point, we can start coding the actual pairs trading model that calculates the relationships between the prices of our indexes, which we'll refer to as **spreads**.
 Our initial approach might simply involve subtracting the prices and observing whether the difference deviates significantly from zero, taking their scale difference into account.